metatypedev/ghjk/docs/architecture.md

 #### Envs module

-Reproducable CLI shell environments that can access specific tools and variables.
+Reproducible CLI shell environments that can access specific tools and variables.
 Including support to auto-load an environment when a specific shell `cd`'s to the ghjk root.

 Prior art: